CprimeLearningLabs/terraform-aws-intro/labs/lab-3.1-Network/lab3.1-network.md

 }
 ```

 3. Delete the "random_number" resource from the file.
 We no longer need that resource.
+(Keep the "random" provider since we will use it again later.)

 ### Define Network Resources

-Create a new file “network.tf”.
+Create a new file `network.tf`.
 ```
 touch network.tf
 ```